-I can’t promise that it will be easy, and it might take some time, but you need to know that you shouldn’t give up.
-There is a great online program, called ‘Origins‘, that was created specifically for shuttering negative beliefs and limitations.
+I can't promise that it will be easy, and it might take some time, but you need to know that you shouldn't give up.
+There is a great online program, called ‘Origins‘.
+It was created specifically for shuttering negative beliefs and limitations.
 Read more about it here.

 It also includes a few bonuses specifically for making space in your heart for someone new and becoming more “in tune” with the opposite sex!
 So if this is your goal, ‘Origins' is definitely something worth looking into.

-Emotionally abusive people typically refuse to take ownership of their mistakes, negative feelings or difficult behaviors, instead choosing to blame their partners.
+Emotionally abusive people typically refuse to take ownership of their mistakes, negative feelings or difficult behaviors.
+They, instead, choosing to blame their partners.

-For example, you might find yourself being told that you “make” them shout at you, that you “drive them” to excessive drinking or that you “hold them back” from living their dreams.
+For example, you might find yourself being told that you “make” them shout at you; that you “drive them” to excessive drinking; that you “hold them back” from living their dreams.